piscue/rpi-instrument/README.md

 The idea is to transform a Raspbian lite OS to a fully functional OS for being treated as an Instrument, that boots directly to sound by itself.

-The base of this code (the handlers, tasks, and new-default.yml), is obtained from this other [Garth Vander Houwen Github's repo](https://github.com/garthvh/ansible-raspi-playbooks).
-This allows to pre-setup the Raspberry locales, Wifi Network, Update it and more things.

 ## Inital steps

 1 - [Download Rasbian Lite image](https://downloads.raspberrypi.org/raspbian_lite_latest) (tested with the following releases of: 2016-06-21, 2017-07-05)